ppardiwala/openshift-march-2024/Day1/README.md

 ## Docker - High Level Architecture
 ![Docker Architecture](DockerHighLevelArchitecture.png)

-## What is Container Orchestration Platform?
+## Info - What is Container Orchestration Platform?
 - manages the containerized application workloads
 - has one or more servers ( cluster )
 - most popular features that are supported by any Container Orchestration Platform